opc-cpvp/sondage-survey-external/README.md

 2)	The code to build the error box at the top of the page when thre is errors is in SurveyInit.js in function buildErrorMessage.
 	There is probably a better to handle the construction of the <section>, specially for multilanguage sites but for now it is working.

+### Localization notes

+a) Files needs to be saved as UTF-8 in order for the accents to be displayed properly

+### TODO

+a) The alert-label-error when a question is not answered is not displaying properly.
+It is just CSS
+b) The navigation panel is the native of and should be replaced
+c) Make a french PA.json and set local=fr (that created problem below)
+d) Return to the same question on page refresh or on language switching (DONE -> but need to implement logic to access/store data to the database)
+e) The logic for showing the information section in Part C section 4 needs to be checked to reproduce exactly the same behaviour
+f) Hide navigation bar in the 'Preview'
+g) Total MB downloaded
+h) Try to make use of the start properties of survey (survey.firstPageIsStarted = true; OR survey.startSurveyText = "Start";)
+i) Match the property names with the original project
+j) Explore survey Creator
+l) Add max width on text fields

+### Fixed todos

+1) French accents in json files are not rendered properly.
+The one found in Survey.js are ok.
+(DONE)
+2) On alert-label-error, make a box on the top of the page showing all errors (DONE)
+3) Validation not working for checkboxes with additional html.
+Plan B: always show the html additional information and use the 'comment' as is (DONE with plan A)
+4) When selecting "Are you filing this complaint on your own behalf (or for a minor child you are guardian of) or on behalf of someone else?" -> Someone else, then the section "Representative" info is missing